butaev/Computational-methods/README.md

 RotationMethod with help rotation matrices leads the matrix A to the upper triangular form and solve equation.

 For matrices, some additional functions are implemented, such as: matrix norms (spectral and 1 - norm), matrix inversion, calculation of maximum and minimum eigenvalues, calculation of condition number and boundary of the eigenvalues of the matrix.
+To make it more convenient to use matrices was realized Vector class.